dharathi/VulBERTa-reproduction/README.md

 - Lack of a systematic attempt to detect novel 0-days vulnerabilities in open-source projects in-the-wild

 This repository contains:
-- src: code containing the execution of the model
+- src: repository containing all the code of execution of the model
 - summary.md: results obtained after the execution of the model